AlexAUT/Config-files/README.md

 ## How to install
 * run setup.sh
 * Reload sway config (default $mod+Shift+c)
-* Change the input ID in the sway.config to your touchpad.
-Use "swaymsg -t get_outputs" to find the id
+* Change the input ID in the sway.config to your touchpad and keyboard.
+Use "swaymsg -t get_inputs" to find the id